airdispatch/airdispatch-go/README.md

   1. **The WebClient** - Currently, the webclient is used to implement 'email' using the airdispach protocol.
 This is part of the original project's mission, and will eventually be rolled out into its own repository.
   2. **The CLI** - This is used to test trackers and mailservers.
 You can interact with both sets of servers in every facet described in the protocol.

+We have provided a sample mail server and tracker than you can use to test the protocol with the CLI:
+  - Server: `mailserver.airdispat.ch:2048`
+  - Tracker: `mailserver.airdispat.ch:1024`

 ### More Information
 For more detailed information, we ask you to visit the wiki or read the original protocol definition.